sirixdb/sirixdb.github.io/docs/jsoniq-tutorial.md

 {"bar":true}
 ```

+### Time travel functions to retrieve the state of nodes in different revisions

 With the function `jn:all-times` we can retrieve all revisions of the resource (or any node in the revision):

 ```xquery